-Antony Cotton helps launch Unsung Hero Awards at Alder Hey7th September 2018
+Antony Cotton helps launch Unsung Hero Awards at Alder Hey NHS FT7th September 2018

-We were welcomed in the same warm fashion as our first visit to Alder Hey in 2017 and there was a buzz as soon as we displayed our promotional materials.
+We were welcomed to Alder Hey in the same warm fashion as our first visit to Alder Hey in 2017 and there was a ‘buzz’ as soon as we displayed our promotional materials in the foyer.

-By mid-day we were ready to officially open our awards and were welcomed by Chris Browne, past nominee and ambassador for Alder Hey and the UHA, Coronation Street star Anthony Cotton along with his mum Enid Dunn, a past winner of the 2016 Awards.
+By mid-day we were ready to officially open our Awards and were welcomed by Chris Browne: Concierge, Past Nominee, Ambassador for Alder Hey and the UHA and Coronation Street star Anthony Cotton, along with mum Enid Dunn, past winner of the 2016 Awards.

-Together they cut the ribbon and officially launched nominations for non-medical/clinical staff and volunteers of the NHS.
-The day was a great success and continued a strong partnership with the Trust, which saw Alder Hey as one of the top-ranking hospitals for nominations in 2018.
+Together our VIP’s cut the ribbon and officially launched nominations for Non-Medical/Non-Clinical staff and Volunteers of the NHS!
+The day was a great success and continued a strong partnership with the Trust, which saw Alder Hey as one of the top-ranking hospitals for UHA nominations in 2018.

 Enid is no stranger to the Unsung Hero Awards.
-She won the ‘Volunteer of the Year Award’ for her truly unique way of helping women who recently underwent chemotherapy, based on her own experiences when recovering from her treatment at the Royal Bolton Hospital some time back.
+She won the ‘Volunteer of the Year Award’ for her truly unique way of helping women who had recently undergone chemotherapy, based on her own experiences when recovering from her Cancer treatment at the Royal Bolton Hospital some years ago.

-On being discharged Enid had to carry a drain for her wound in an unsightly carrier bag.
+On being discharged Enid had to carry around a drain in an unsightly carrier bag.
 A former dressmaker, she designed herself a fashionable bag that provided an opportunity for early mobilisation and dignity post-surgery.

-Enid continues to voluntarily make bags for other patients who need them and delivers her creations to the Royal Bolton Foundation Trust at the end of each month.
-Enid was also a special guest at the 2018 awards and will continue to be involved in the future.
+Enid continues to voluntarily make bags for the many other patients who need them and delivers her creations to the Royal Bolton Foundation Trust at the end of each month.
+Enid was also a special guest at the 2018 Awards and will continue to be involved in Future Awards.

-Sandy Wilkie, Staff Engagement Lead at Bolton said: “These bags are greatly appreciated by all the patients who are given them.
+Sandy Wilkie, Staff Engagement Lead at Royal Bolton NHS Foundation Trust said: “These bags are greatly appreciated by all the patients who are given them.
 Enid has made thousands of bags, maintaining a steady supply throughout the years complete with seasonal touches.
 Enid funds this service entirely out of her own pocket”.

-The team also made friends with Alder Hey’s therapy dog Holly, who along with her owner provides hope and joy to children throughout the hospital.
+The team also made friends with Alder Hey’s Pets as Therapy Dog: Holly, who along with her owner provides hope and joy to children throughout the hospital.
 Holly was a treat to behold and fingers (or paws) crossed she will be nominated for an Unsung Hero Award herself!

-The Unsung Hero Awards fifth annual awards ceremony with take place on Friday March 1, 2019 at The Hilton, Manchester.
+The Unsung Hero Awards fifth Annual Awards Ceremony with take place on Friday, March 1, 2019 at The Hilton, Manchester.
 Nominations are now open online and are free to enter.
-More information on the awards can be found here.
+More information on nominations can be found here.